Breno-Cavalcanti/My-study-of-data-science-and-ML/Linear Regression(num of bikes)/README.md

-- The objective of this project is predict the number of bikes which will be used for day based in some variables.
+- The objective of this project is predict the number of bikes which will be used for day based on some variables.
 - [source](archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset)